 As a preamble I’d like to share an experience that changed my perceptions on truth.
 On my LDS mission I met a christian man who was strangely inquisitive, kind, polite and had love for me in his eyes with everything he said.
-After talking to him for only a short time it was obvious by his questions and love that he knew Christ more than me, even though he wasn’t interested in converting to my religion.
+After talking to him for only a short time it was obvious by his questions and love that he ‘knew Christ’ better than me, even though he wasn’t interested in converting to my religion.
 That stood as a stark contrast to most of the religious and unreligious people I talked to.
 As an ignorant 19 year old, I could still tell by the poor way most people treated me that they obviously cared more about themselves than me or my truth.
 Most weren’t very interested in knowing me or in listening to what I had to say.
 Many of them believed they already had the “truth”, and that what I had was false.
 In that missionary environment of trying to convince others of my truth, it didn’t take me too long to begin to search myself for hypocrisy.
 Was I more like that loving inquisitive man or like most others who did not want to talk to me, caring more about their truth than knowing about my truth?
 What really was truth?
 How could I know that what I had was better than what they had if I did not really understand what they had?
 From that time I resolved to be like that kind man and seek and accept truth regardless of its source or my preconceived biases.
-This was a surprisingly scary endeavor and required more bravery and honesty than one might suppose—because at that time I still saw religious truth in black and white terms, I thought it meant that if I found out that my church “wasn’t true” I would have to leave my mission and likely be ostracized to some degree when I came home to Utah.
-Really confronting that possibility was difficult, but I really wanted to show myself that I was willing to do what I was asking many others to do—what I think few cultural Mormons or mainstream religious “believers” would do—search out and give up our own pride for “truth”.
+This was a surprisingly scary endeavor and required more bravery and honesty than I’d have guessed—because at that time I still saw religious truth in black and white terms, I thought it meant that if I found out that my church “wasn’t true” I would have to leave my mission and likely be ostracized to some degree when I came home to Utah.
+Really confronting that possibility was difficult, but I really wanted to show myself that I was willing to do what I was asking many others to do.
+What I think few cultural Mormons or mainstream religious “believers” would do—which is search out and give up our own pride for “truth”.

 From that early point in my mission I began to hungrily eat up all the information on religion I could find.
 I quickly read ALL the LDS scriptures (including the entire Old Testament in less than a month).
 I read any anti-Mormon information I could get my hands on (which wasn’t hard to find in the evangelically populated areas of southern California).
 I read a great deal of classic Mormon scriptural commentary and apologetic material.
 As a young teen I had a very profound metaphysical experience when I first read the Book of Mormon (which I finished in less than a week).
 My “testimony” had always been based on that extraordinary classic “burning heart” experience which I had several times while I read it; however I met numerous people on my mission who had very similar spiritual experiences which formed the basis on their belief in their differing religions.
 That knowledge always unsettled me a bit.
 But I pressed on learning, determined to find truth regardless of its source or packaging.